Teresa of Ávila: Opposition to reforms

-In 1576, unreformed members of the Carmelite order began to persecute Teresa, her supporters and her reforms.
+In 1576, members of the Carmelite order of the Ancient observance began to persecute Teresa, her supporters and her reforms.
 Following a number of resolutions adopted at the general chapter at Piacenza, the governing body of the order forbade all further founding of reformed convents.
 The general chapter instructed her to go into "voluntary" retirement at one of her institutions.
 She obeyed and chose St. Joseph's at Toledo.
 Meanwhile, her friends and associates were subjected to further attacks.

 Several years later, her appeals by letter to King Philip II of Spain secured relief.
 As a result, in 1579, the cases before the inquisition against her, Gracián and others, were dropped.
 This allowed the reform to resume.
 An edict from Pope Gregory XIII allowed the appointment of a special provincial for the newer branch of the Carmelite religious, and a royal decree created a "protective" board of four assessors for the reform.

 During the last three years of her life, Teresa founded convents at Villanueva de la Jara in northern Andalusia (1580), Palencia (1580), Soria (1581), Burgos, and Granada (1582).
 In total, seventeen convents, all but one founded by her, and as many men's monasteries, were owed to her reforms over twenty years.

 Last days

 Her final illness overtook her on one of her journeys from Burgos to Alba de Tormes.
 She died in 1582, just as Catholic Europe was making the switch from the Julian to the Gregorian calendar, which required the excision of the dates of 5–14 October from the calendar.
-She died either before midnight of 4 October or early in the morning of 15 October, which is celebrated as her feast day.
-According to the liturgical calendar then in use, she died on the 15th.
+Teresa died either before midnight of 4 October or early in the morning of 15 October, which is celebrated as her feast day.
 Her last words were, "My Lord, it is time to move on.
 Well then, may your will be done.
 O my Lord and my Spouse, the hour that I have longed for has come.
 It is time to meet one another."